valentindavid/dracut-ubuntu-core/README.md

  - Run `build-initrd.sh` or manually run the commands
  - This will have created a snap of pc-kernel
  - Build an image with ubuntu-image using that snap

+To simplify this process `build-in-lxc.sh` will create a container and run all the commands.